HSF/hsf.github.io/_workinggroups/detsim.md

 layout: plain
 ---

-The Detector Simulation Working Group will consider approaches to making detector simulation faster and more accurate for HEP experiments.
+The Detector Simulation Working Group considers approaches to making detector simulation faster and more accurate for HEP experiments.
 Simulation that produces a traditional digitised detector output, as well as more radical approaches to generate reconstruction or analysis